Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/access-query-page.md

 ### Chart results

-Kimiko can visualize the chart results of the query by clicking on the **Chart** tab to see:
+Kimiko can visualize the chart results of the query by clicking on the **Chart** tab to:
 - Select the chart type and columns to visualize.
 - Choose from **line chart, bar chart, or scatterplot**.